carlsborg/dust/README.md

 The nodes should be in the pending state, and the ID, IP and DNS fields populated.

+**Note on authentication**:

+Only key based authentication is supported.
+If key and keyfile are not specified in the config above, a new key pair is created in ./keys/clustername.pem and used for starting nodes.

 ### Use filter expressions and wildcards for operations on node subsets

 The generalized usage of commands in dust is: